 Last year we bought our broccoli, cabbage, tomatoes, and peppers from the nursery.
 This year we wanted to try growing it from seed instead.
 We built this 4 rack seed starting system that allows us to start up to 1,152 seeds at a time for less than $100!
 We also show how we made our DIY seed starting mix!

 Dishwasher detergent was something I never even thought about being able to make.
 I always just thought it was one of those purchases I had to keep making every month or so.
 I found this really simple recipe from Happy Money Saver and have found it to be so beneficial!
 Not only is it simple to make, it works just as well as the store-bought detergent!
 Positives: Cheaper than store bought You aren’t using harsh […]

 Cloth wipes are something that I could definitely not do without!
 I feel silly that I ever used wipes bought at the store.
 This is such an easy thing that I can’t believe that everyone doesn’t do it.
 Not only does it save time and money, but I feel so much better using these on my baby’s skin.
 We bought these wipes from Amazon and love them!
-We’ve found them to be extremely soft […]
+We’ve found them to be extremely soft and durable […]

 So many people always talk about how disgusting it is to have to wash cloth diapers.
 Honestly, I used to be one of those people before I started doing it.
 I truly do not feel that it is bad at all now!
 First of all, make sure to get a wet bag .
-I have a separate hamper that I use for diapers in the nursery and this liner helps to prevent any smells from […]
+I have a separate hamper that I use for diapers in the nursery and this liner helps to prevent any smells from occurring. […]